Social Studies: Holocaust Education – Grade 5

 1 Learning Goals

-Social Studies: Holocaust Education – Grade 5 'Intermediate' course for exam prep, study help, or additional understanding and explanations on Foundations of Holocaust Education, with educational study material and practice questions.
+Social Studies: Holocaust Education – Grade 5 'Intermediate' course for exam prep, study help, or additional understanding and explanations on Foundations of Holocaust Education, with study materials featuring comprehensive study guide, summary, practice questions (quizzes) and flashcards.
 Save this free course on Social Studies: Holocaust Education – Grade 5 to track your progress for the 1 main learning objective and 1 sub-goal, and create additional quizzes and practice materials.

 Introduction